MTDOJRP/docs/docs/introduction/joining-cad.md

 2. Authorize the CAD platform to access your Discord account.
 3. Create a password for your CAD account.

-:::tip Your CAD Username
+:::tip Please Note!
 Your username will become your Discord username.

-This will be handy when you're in-game and try to sign-in using `F4`!
+- This will be handy when you're in-game and try to sign-in using `F4`!
 :::

 ---